Skip to main content

 Step 4: Merge the pull request

-Once you have made the necessary changes to the pull request, and you are confident that the changes are compatible with your existing codebase, you can merge the pull request.
+Once you've made the required changes to the pull request and verified compatibility with your existing codebase, merge the pull request.

 tip